 The collared kingfisher can be found on 3 continents: Asia, Australia, and Africa.
 They prefer sandy beaches, tidal areas, mangroves, harbors, and mudflats.
-These highly territorial birds are masters at the snatch and grab, perched up on a branch, usually about 9 feet +/- above the water or ground, they lay in wait for the perfect opportunity to swoop down and grab unsuspecting prey.
-There are over a 100 known species of kingfishers in the world.
+These highly territorial birds are masters at the snatch and grab, perched up on a branch, usually about 9 feet +/- above the water or ground, then they lay in wait for the perfect opportunity to swoop down and grab unsuspecting prey.
+There are over 100 known species of kingfishers in the world.
 Due to their widespread range and numbers, the collared kingfisher is listed as Least Concern by the IUCN.

 First the Stats…

 Weight: Up to 3.2 ounces

 Length: Up to 9.8 inches, plus a 3 inch tail